 Surgery: In extreme cases, surgery can be used to destroy nerves or repair injuries that are causing pain or symptoms.

-Alternative Treatments: Your doctor may suggest diet modifications, regular exercise and quitting the use of alcohol and tobacco.
-Some patients also benefit from acupuncture and taking certain vitamins and supplements, such as fish oil, alpha-lipoic acid and amino acids.
+Alternative Treatments: Your health care provider may suggest diet modifications, regular exercise and quitting the use of alcohol and tobacco.

 “Ideally, the first line of treatment is prevention,” Dr. Sollenberger said.
 “Maintaining good blood sugar control if you’re diabetic and maintaining a healthy lifestyle with proper diet and exercise can help.”

 Studies show that a low-fat diet full of whole grains, fruits and vegetables along with exercise can have a positive impact on neuropathy.